Reasoning by Analogy

 From the first row, we see that abstraction occurs in sensory processing, resulting in awareness that salted peanuts are tasted.

-In the third row, an assignment to a further abstracted category—such as favorite level of salt, or a special fondness due to a relative who always had salted peanuts, or merely a substance that would quiet the rumbling of a hungry stomach.
+In the third row, an assignment to a further abstracted category—such as favorite level of salt, or a special fondness due perhaps to a favorite relative who always had salted peanuts, or merely a substance that would quiet the rumbling of a hungry stomach.
 There are multiple steps as the sensation continues its path to conscious awareness.
 This results in multiple categories associated with the sensation.

 In the fourth row, we are aware of the sensation with its various categories.
 For the analogy source, Kissinger has selected the desire category.